bnwe/ai-advent/public/images/README.md

-✅ **Door content is complete** - All 24 doors have final German text with festive themes ✅ **Consistent tone** - Warm, family-friendly Christmas atmosphere throughout ✅ **Thematic progression** - Content builds excitement from December 1st to Christmas Eve ⚠️ **Images pending** - 10 image files need to be sourced/created by design team
+✅ **Door content is complete** - All 24 doors have final German text with festive themes ✅ **Consistent tone** - Warm, family-friendly Christmas atmosphere throughout ✅ **Thematic progression** - Content builds excitement from December 1st to Christmas Eve ⚠️ **Images pending** - All 24 image files need to be sourced/created by design team